-The RPD SHOULD allow power level of pilot tones and alignment carriers to be set in absolute dBmV across the supported range.
+The RPD SHOULD allow pilot tones to be set in absolute dBmV across that range.

-The RPD MUST support a pilot tone and alignment carrier power accuracy of ± 2 dB.
+The RPD MUST support a pilot tone power accuracy of ± 2 dB.
 Time and temperature stability requirements are expected to be defined in a product specification document.

-The RPD MUST support a minimum pilot tone and alignment carrier quality (e.g., 2nd and 3rd harmonics, 2nd and 3rd inter-modulation distortion, spurs, etc.) of 65 dBc relative to the pilot tone output power, in the case where $N{eq}' \ge N{eq}/4$ where:
+The RPD MUST support a minimum pilot tone quality (e.g., 2nd and 3rd harmonics, 2nd and 3rd inter-modulation distortion, spurs, etc.) of 65 dBc relative to the pilot tone output power, in the case where $N{eq} \ge N{eq}/4$ where:

-- N{eq} = Number of equivalent active 6 MHz channels combined per RF port - $N{eq} = Number of equivalent channels the RPD is capable of per RF port$
+- N{eq} ' = Number of equivalent active 6 MHz channels combined per RF port - $N{eq} = Number of equivalent channels the RPD is capable of per RF port$

-The RPD MUST meet the requirements for noise in other channels (47 MHz to 1002 MHz) as defined in the CMTS Output Out-of-Band Noise and Spurious Emissions Requirements table of [PHYv3.1] for the given N{eq} and N{eq} ', with the exception of channels coinciding with the pilot tones' harmonics products.
+The RPD MUST meet the requirements for noise in other channels (47 MHz to 1002 MHz) as defined in the CMTS Output Out-of-Band Noise and Spurious Emissions Requirements table of [PHY v3.1] for the given N{eq} and N{eq} ', with the exception of channels coinciding with the pilot tones' harmonics products.
 For this purpose, channels occupied by pilots are considered active channels, but the noise is calculated relative to the 6 MHz equivalent channels' power.